spneshaei/LLM-Learner-Modeling/README.md

 ## Acknowledgments

-We would like to thank the Machine Learning course (CS-433) staff at EPFL for providing the opportunity to work on this project, which idea was inspired by the course's "ML4Science project 2".
+We would like to thank the Machine Learning course (CS-433) staff at EPFL for providing the opportunity to work on this project.
+This project developed from an idea proposed by the authors in an ML4Science project done as a part of the course.